 The four European balancing implementation projects have greatly grown during 2017 and now cover practically all members of the regions that are mandated by the GLEB to implement the European platforms.

-16 March 2017: EU member states approve the GLEB in comitology 18 Dec 2017: The GLEB enters into force The European implementation projects also developed further the principles for TSO-TSO and TSO-Balancing Service Provider settlement.
+The European implementation projects also developed further the principles for TSO-TSO and TSO-Balancing Service Provider settlement.